mishra-kunal1/Flask_app_deployed_to_AWS_using_AMI/README.md

 ### Summary

-This is a  web application Library Management system built with spring boot and deployed on AWS
+This is a REST based APIs based web application that allowed users to register themselves and upload thier files in any format to s3 bucket built with Flask, PostgreSQL boot and deployed on AWS

 -   EC2 instances are built on a custom [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)